hmrc/ctc-traders-phase5-tis/source/documentation/index.md

 <a href="figures/simplified_arrival.svg" target="_blank">Open the diagram in a new tab.</a>

-1. Upon arrival of the movement at the Office of Destination, the Trader at Destination announces it by submitting the ‘Arrival Notification’ E_ARR_NOT (IE007) message under simplified procedure (simplified procedure flag = ‘Yes’).
+1. Upon arrival of the movement at the office of destination, the trader at destination announces it by submitting the ‘Arrival Notification’ E_ARR_NOT (IE007) message under simplified procedure (simplified procedure flag = ‘Yes’).
-1. The Office of Destination notifies the Trader at Destination that the unloading of the goods can be started by means of ‘Unloading Permission’ E_ULD_PER (IE043).
+1. The office of destination notifies the trader at destination that the unloading of the goods can be started by means of ‘Unloading Permission’ E_ULD_PER (IE043).
-1. After unloading, the Trader at Destination sends the ‘Unloading Remarks’ E_ULD_REM (IE044) to the Office of Destination indicating that the unloading has been completed with no unloading remarks (i.e. the ‘Unloading Remarks’ E_ULD_REM (IE044) message contains the flags Unloading completion = ‘1-Yes’ & Conform = ‘1-Yes’).
+1. After unloading, the trader at destination sends the ‘Unloading Remarks’ E_ULD_REM (IE044) to the office of destination indicating that the unloading has been completed with no unloading remarks (i.e. the ‘Unloading Remarks’ E_ULD_REM (IE044) message contains the flags Unloading completion = ‘1-Yes’ & Conform = ‘1-Yes’).
 1. The goods are released from transit.
-The Office of Destination sends the ‘Goods Released Notification’ E_GDS_REL (IE025) message to the Trader at Destination.
+The office of destination sends the ‘Goods Released Notification’ E_GDS_REL (IE025) message to the trader at destination.
 1. The office of departure sends the ‘Write-Off Notification’ E_WRT_NOT (IE045) message to the holder of the transit procedure.